Tax cuts, spending to raise deficit to $1 trillion by 2019

 Breaking News Emails

-WASHINGTON — A new budget analysis says the combined effects of President Donald Trump's tax cuts and last month's budget-busting spending bill will send the government's budget deficit toward the $1 trillion mark.
+WASHINGTON — The combined effects of President Trump's tax cuts and last month's budget-busting spending bill is sending the government's budget deficit toward the $1 trillion mark next year, according to a new analysis by the Congressional Budget Office.

-That's the word from the Congressional Budget Office, which said in a report on Monday that the twin tax and spending bills will push the budget deficit to $804 billion this year and just under $1 trillion for the upcoming year.
+The CBO report, released Monday, says that that the twin tax and spending bills will push the budget deficit to $804 billion this year and just under $1 trillion for the upcoming budget year.

 CBO says economic growth from the tax cuts will add 0.7 percent on average to the nation's economic output over the coming decade.
 Those effects will only partially offset the deficit cost of the tax cuts.
 The administration had promised the cuts would pay for themselves.